ssciwr/parzivAI/README.md

 ```

 ## Create models
-Download models using ollama or from Hugging Face.
+Download models using ollama (`ollama pull my-model`) or from Hugging Face.
 You can use `ollama create my-model` in the model directory to add the model to the local ollama model library (on Linux, stored in `/usr/share/ollama/.ollama/models`, on Windows in `~/.ollama/models`).
 Test the ollama model using the `ollama run my-model` command.
 Ollama can use various model formats for input, see [here](https://github.com/ollama/ollama/blob/main/docs/import.md).

 ## License